Science at All Hallows is taught to all pupils.

 Key Stage 3 Curriculum

-Key Stage 3 is taught over two and a half academic years at All Hallows and in Year 9 there are aspects of the GCSE curriculum to support preparation for the GCSE courses.
-In Year 7, 8 and 9 pupils follow the Exploring Science (Working Scientifically) scheme that has been designed for the new National Curriculum.
+Key Stage 3 is taught over three years.
+In Year 7, 8 and 9 pupils follow an in-depth scheme of learning that has been designed in line with the National Curriculum.

 All pupils follow a structured curriculum at Key Stage 3 in three periods per week during Year 7 and Year 8.
-In Year 9 pupils have 4 periods of Science per week.
+In Year 9, pupils have either 3 or 4 periods of Science per week.

 Year 7 Topics